jgreener64/phd_thesis/README.md

 - Images should have consistent white background
 - Consistent C-alpha
 - How to refer to other sections - use labels
 - Cyclin A or A2?
 Cyclin capitalised?
 Is there a space?
+See Greg's paper
 - Binding assay or immunoblot assay etc
 - Abbreviations: TR-FRET, PPI
 - Italicisation throughout